Comp-Labs/T-Rex-Runner/README.md

 # Instructions:

-You just have to unzip and go to folder and open index.html to play the game.
+You just have to Go to Code > Download as ZIP.
+Then Go to the downloaded ZIP File and Unzip and open index.html to play the game offline.
 You can Access it online at: https://comp-labs.github.io/T-Rex-Runner